SS New York Saloon Passenger List – Southampton to New York, 29 September 1896: Nobility, Financiers & Cultural Luminaries at Sea

 - Mr. Henry Prentice

-- Mrs. Prentice
+- Mrs. Prentiee

-- Mrs. Frank Purssell and Infant
+- Mrs. Frank Purssell and infant

 - Mrs. H. A. V. Post